 The accompanying unaudited condensed consolidated financial statements of FormFactor, Inc. and its subsidiaries (the "Company") have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X of the Securities and Exchange Commission.
 Accordingly, the interim financial statements do not include all of the information and footnotes required by generally accepted accounting principles for annual financial statements.
 In the opinion of management, all adjustments (consisting only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 27, 2004 are not necessarily indicative of the results that may be expected for the year ending December 25, 2004, or for any other period.
+Operating results for the three and six months ended June 26, 2004 are not necessarily indicative of the results that may be expected for the year ending December 25, 2004, or for any other period.
 The balance sheet at December 27, 2003 has been derived from the audited consolidated financial statements at that date but does not include all of the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
-These financial statements and notes should be read with the financial statements and notes thereto for the year ended December 27, 2003 included in the Company's annual report on Form 10-K/A for the year ended December 27, 2003 filed with the Securities and Exchange Commission.
+These financial statements and notes should be read with the financial statements and notes thereto for the year ended December 27, 2003 included in the Company's Annual Report on Form 10-K for the year ended December 27, 2003, as amended, filed with the Securities and Exchange Commission.
+Please see Note 11 to the Notes to Condensed Consolidated Financial Statements for further information regarding the revisions to the Registrant's financials results for the three and six months ended June 28, 2003.